-"So David prevailed over the Philistine with a sling and with a stone, and struck the Philistine and killed him.
-There was no sword in the hand of David."
+"So David prevailed over the Philistine with a sling and with a stone, and smote the Philistine, and slew him; but there was no sword in the hand of David."
 (1 Samuel 17:50)

 David had promised Goliath that he would sever his head from his dead body, but David didn't even carry a knife with him out to the battle.